MET workshops

 Preparation: Participants are encouraged to read:

 About the facilitator: Michael Farrell is primarily a freelance translator and transcreator with extensive experience in the cultural tourism field and the transcreation of advertising copy and press releases, chiefly for the promotion of technology products.
-He also lectures on post-editing, machine translation, artificial intelligence and computer tools for translators at the IULM University in Milan, Italy.
-He is the developer of the terminology search tool IntelliWebSearch and a qualified member of the Italian Association of Translators and Interpreters (AITI); he is currently serving as MET’s webmaster.
+He also lectures on post-editing, machine translation, artificial intelligence and computer tools for translators at the IULM University in Milan, Italy, and is the developer of the terminology search tool IntelliWebSearch.
+He is a qualified member of the Italian Association of Translators and Interpreters (AITI), an Individual Member of the European Association for Machine Translation (EAMT), and is currently serving as MET’s webmaster.